Fecal incontinence: Paths to a better quality of life

 • Discreet aids: Incontinence pads, anal tampons or special incontinence underwear provide security.

-Drug therapy:
+Medicinal therapy:

-Surgical procedures:
+Surgical interventions:

-• Sacral nerve stimulation (SNS) : A pacemaker stimulates the nerves responsible for sphincter function.
+• Sacral nerve stimulation (SNS): A pacemaker stimulates the nerves responsible for sphincter function.

 • Artificial sphincter: In severe cases, an implanted sphincter can restore continence.